equinix-labs/terraform-on-equinix-workshop/docs/part2.md

 Before proceeding to the next part let's take a few minutes to discuss what we did.
 Here are some questions to start the discussion.

 * Can other providers be used in the same template/project?
-* Are all the Equinix platform resources available on terraform?
+* Are all the Equinix platform resources available on Terraform?